 #3 – Delaware Memorial Bridge

-Crossing the Delaware River and connecting Wilmington, Delaware to south New Jersey, the Delaware Memorial Bridge is another grand bridge that, like the George Washington Bridge, belongs to Interstate 95.
+Crossing the Delaware River and connecting Wilmington, Delaware to south New Jersey, the Delaware Memorial Bridge is another grand bridge that belongs to Interstate 95.

-- Fear Of Heights?
-Acrophobia Escorts Take You Across The Delaware Memorial Bridge
+- Construction And History Of The Delaware Memorial Bridge

 - Key Facts About The Delaware Memorial Bridge

-The Chesapeake Bay Bridge was first built in 1952 and is also called William Preston Lane, Jr. Memorial Bridge, in honor of the man who served as Maryland’s governor when the span was originally dedicated.
+The Chesapeake Bay Bridge was built in 1952.
+It’s also called William Preston Lane, Jr. Memorial Bridge — in honor of the man who served as Maryland’s governor when the bridge was originally dedicated.

-The bridge connects the eastern and western shores of Maryland and was expanded in 1973, when the current westbound span was constructed.
+This bridge connects the eastern and western shores of Maryland.
+It was expanded in 1973, when the current westbound span was constructed.

-The Chesapeake Bay Bridge, which is roughly 5 miles long and 186 feet at its highest point, has long been considered as one of the scariest bridges in the world.
+The Chesapeake Bay Bridge — which is roughly 5 miles long and 186 feet at its highest point — has long been considered one of the scariest bridges in the world.
 Why?
 When it storms there (and violent storms aren’t uncommon in eastern Maryland), it can be nearly impossible to see any land when you’re on top of the bridge!
-Thankfully, there is a Chesapeake Bay Bridge driving assistance service available for those with gephyrophobia – the fear of bridges.
+Thankfully, there is a Chesapeake Bay Bridge driving assistance service available for those with gephyrophobia (a fear of bridges).